rajeshkb21/ACourse_ClassPRoject/iv-curves/README.md

 This example uses data from a resistor inside a cryostat.
-The data folder contains a number of files, each file representing measurements at a temperature in Kalvin, from 1.6 K to 300 K (room temperature).
+The data folder contains a number of files, each file representing measurements at a temperature in Kelvin, from 1.6 K to 300 K (room temperature).
 The first column of each file represents the voltage of each measurement, while the next columns represent a current measurement at that voltage.